-- 1. Go to the Event Category Manager page (Registry > Events > Categories). - 2.
-In the Event Category Manager page, select the checkbox (() of each event category you want to delete. - 3.
+- 1. Go to the Event Category Manager page (Events > Categories). - 2.
+In the Event Category Manager page, select the checkbox ( $\square$ ) of each event category you want to delete. - 3.
 In the Select Action drop-down list, select Delete these Event Categories, then select the [Go] button. - 4.
-Each selected event category is removed from the ScienceLogic platform.
+Each selected event category is removed from SL1.